araobp/sensor-network-nodered/README.md

 ## Background and motivation

+Lately I have been creating miniature things that can be controlled by Node-RED or [Android](https://github.com/araobp/sensor-network-android) for rapid IoT prototyping.

 Generally speaking, the granurarity of nodes on Node-RED is fine-grained (KISS), and some of them are asynchronous (event-driven).

-Lately I have been creating miniature things that can be controlled by Node-RED or [Android](https://github.com/araobp/sensor-network-android), as educational materials.
-However, I have been wondering if children younger than 8 years old can really program Node-RED to control them.

-Once I tested [SONY Koov](https://www.sony.com/koov) that has a Scratch-like programming tool, and the programming style is completely synchronous.
-I also watched a TV program teaching Scatch to kids.
+However, I want coarse-grained and synchronous ones for rapid IoT prototyping.

 The goal of this project is to see if it is possible to create synchronous and coarse-grained nodes on Node-RED to control my miniature things in a sequence-control manner.
 Some of them use [this sensor network protocol](https://github.com/araobp/sensor-network).